-HLS 310 Emergency Management Planning
+HLS 310 Emergency Management Planning 3

-This course examines the knowledge required to plan for disasters that is critical in emergency management.
+This course examines the knowledge required to plan for disasters which is critical in emergency management.
 Planning can make a difference in mitigating against the effects of a disaster, including saving lives and protecting property, and helping a community recover more quickly from a disaster.
 This course is designed to teach future emergency management personnel in developing an effective emergency operations plan (EOP).
 Topics covered include selecting the planning team, the planning process, hazard analysis, and plan format.
-Emergency Planning includes the planning process, threat analysis and the basic plan; introduces functional and hazard, threat, and incident-specific annexes; and implementing Instructions.
+Emergency Management Planning includes the planning process, threat analysis and the basic plan; introduces functional and hazard, threat, and incidentspecific annexes; and covers implementing instructions.
 Prerequisite: CRM 110.
 Offered on an as-needed basis in the spring semester.